wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 ---
-title: Python Control Flow - Python Cheatsheet
+title: Python Control Flow - Javascript Cheatsheet
 description: Control flow is the order in which individual statements, instructions or function calls are executed or evaluated.
 The control flow of a Python program is regulated by conditional statements, loops, and function calls.
 ---